sayf-ali/sayf-ali.github.io/README.md

 With over a decade of experience across **AI, data, and cloud transformations**, I’ve delivered multi-cloud solutions for Fortune 500 clients across:

+- Aviation
 - Healthcare & Life Sciences
-- Government & Public Sector
+- Public Sector & Social Impact
-- Aviation & Retail
+- Retail

 I also earned a professional certificate in **Full Stack Development** from MIT and have experience building cloud-hosted web applications with JavaScript, MERN, and Docker.